StaticReturn/staticreturn.github.io/rules/gameplay/combat.md

 ### Two Weapon Fighting
 If you are wielding two weapons, you may divide your damage between two valid opponents however you would like.

-### Attacks of Opportunity
-If an opponent leaves your threatened space you may spend a ⚔ to deal attack damage to him.

 ### Ranges
 * **Melee**:  Within 5 feet.